VishShaji/-Breast-Cancer-Detection-Machine-Learning---Classification/README.md

 The dataset consists of various features derived from diagnostic tests, including radius, texture, perimeter, area, smoothness, compactness, concavity, concave points, symmetry, and fractal dimension.

+Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
+They describe characteristics of the cell nuclei present in the image.
+A few of the images can be found at this 9link](http://www.cs.wisc.edu/~street/images/)

 ## Screenshots

 ![App Screenshot](https://github.com/VishShaji/Breast-Cancer-Detections-Machine-Learning-Classification/blob/main/Assets/ModelEvaluation.png)